Manuel Alegre: Career

-He joined the Socialisty Party almost immediately, and was elected to Parliament in every election since 1975.
-He is currently one of the vice-presidents of Parliament, and sits in the President's advisory Council of State.
+He joined the Socialisty Party almost immediately, and was elected to Parliament in every election from 1975 to 2005.
+He was also one of the vice-presidents of Parliament.

 Several of his poems were made into songs, sung among others by Zeca Afonso and Adriano Correia de Oliveira, and played by Carlos Paredes.
 His words were set to music by Tony Haynes on world jazz ensemble Grand Union Orchestra's 1997 album, The Rhythm of Tides.

 One of his poems Uma flor de verde pinho won 1976's Festival RTP da Canção, who represented Portugal in Eurovision Song Contest.

 In 2004, he lost to José Sócrates a bid for the party leadership.

 In 2005, a statue in his honour was erected in Coimbra.

 On 24 September 2005, he announced that he would be a candidate in the 2006 Portuguese presidential election, despite his party's official support for former president Mário Soares as a candidate.
 On the elections held 22 January 2006, he ended up collecting 20.7% of the valid votes (the second largest amount after the elected President, Cavaco Silva, and ahead of his party's official candidate Mário Soares).

 He is also a Member of the Portuguese Council of State, elected by the Assembly of the Republic.